eazyliving/fyyd-api/README.md

 Podcasts and their metadata always has been a fascinating subject for me.
 So much data, so few approaches to collect and bring it to good use.

-Now it's 2017 and there are a few (I know of three, maybe four) more or less experimental projects to work with this gigantic loads of data.
+Now it's 2017 and there are a few (I know of ~~three~~ two, maybe ~~four~~ three) more or less experimental projects to work with this gigantic loads of data.
 One of that projects is fyyd, my attempt to create a

 * podcast search engine
 * podcast directory